11/7/2024

 speaker

 Yeah, I'll take that.
 It's a good question.
-So I would say this is not a kind of a churn in the sense that we've seen this uptick in attrition.
+So I would say the this is not a kind of a churn in the sense of that.
+We've seen this uptick in attrition.
 We've had to do a lot of new hiring.
 That's not what it's been at all.
-It's been more of when we made these account segmentation changes, there's a very different skill profile for someone that's selling into the strategic IT 500 accounts and someone that sells below that.
+It's been more of. when we made these account segmentation changes, there's a very different skill profile for someone that's selling into the strategic IT 500 accounts than someone that sells below that.
 So the added capacity was more to fill roles.
-We certainly had some existing reps that could move up to do that.
-But we added capacity in that area largely from kind of new capacity.
+We certainly had some existing reps that could move up to do that, but we added capacity in that area largely from kind of new capacity.
 So that's kind of the change there.
 So we're in a good position.
-You know, the fact that we have a bit of a less tenured sales force that, again, we've shown that as they progress, that obviously productivity improves.
+You know, the fact that We have a bit of a less tenured sales force that, again, we've shown that as they progress, that obviously productivity improves.
 And you couple that with the fact that they have very rich accounts that they're selling into.
-I say there's room for optimism that we'll see some productivity improvement relative to sales and marketing spend.
-It happens seasonally.
+I say there's room for optimism that we'll see some productivity improvement.
+Relative to sales and marketing spend, it happens seasonally.
 Seasonally, Q1 to Q2 sales and marketing spend goes down.
 We have our sales kickoff event in our first quarter being kind of the notable one.
 And so it's not a matter of anything else other than seasonally.
 That's what occurs.
 We still expect to probably have sales and marketing expense in the low 30s for the year.

 speaker